 Many sportsbooks offer risk-free bets to get you started.
 This type of bonus requires you to place a bet with your own money, and the risk-free amount is typically capped.

 With a risk-free bet bonus, you first need to select a bet.
 Once you identify one and place a wager, you wait for the match to play out and the result to come in.
 If your bet loses, the sportsbook will refund the amount you wagered back into your account.
-DraftKings currently offers a risk-free bet of up to $500 for new players in Illinois.
+FanDuel Sportsbook currently offers a risk-free bet up to $1000.

 If your bet wins, the risk-free offer goes away and you continue betting as you normally would.
 On a loss, you’re refunded the amount per the bonus terms and conditions, and the offer then expires.

 Deposit matches can be found on a number of regulated online sportsbooks.
 They can be some of the most valuable bonus offers available to players.

 How it works: you make your first deposit using any of the approved deposit methods for the sportsbook making the offer.
 The sportsbook then adds a percentage of that deposit to your account.
 For example, if you make your first deposit for $200 at a site that offers a 100% deposit match, your wallet will jump to $400.

 Watch for specific conditions surrounding these offers.
 Some operators require you to make your first deposit within a week from the date you create your account.
 Others offer a smaller percentage match.

 Refer A Friend